shootTheLuck/MIDITracksOfFire/README.md

 Compose, edit, and play MIDI files with a tablature based ui.

 ## To use:
 Download or clone this repo.
-Run the start.sh script or open a terminal and execute "java -jar build/MIDITracksOfFire.jar".
+Run the start.sh script or open a terminal and execute `java -jar build/MIDITracksOfFire.jar`.
 It's in Java so you'll need that.
-To rebuild with your awesome mods run "ant jar".
+To rebuild with your awesome mods run `ant jar`.
 You'll need ant to do this.

 ## Contribute:
 I would **love** any contributions, feedback, issues etc that anyone might have!
 Hit the dang issues button!
 There's all kinds of messed-up stuff here to work on!